DaBisounours/dvm-utils/README.md

 console.log(program)
 ```
-*WIP: build a program and generate code.*
+*WIP: build a program and generate code.
+Check out src/tests folders for undocumented examples*
 <!--
 _For more examples, please refer to the [Documentation](https://example.com)_
 -->